mryenagandula/angular-formarray-example-2/README.md

 ### Steps:

 - Create angular project with below command.
-	"ng new angular-formarray-example"
+	"ng new angular-formarray-example-2"

 - After successfully creation of angular app, change file directory to project-name.
-	"cd angular-formarray-example"
+	"cd angular-formarray-example-2"

 - Open project in vs code using "code ."